 We provide quality treatments and better continuity of care through our following clinic-based programs.

-- Leukemia and Lymphoma: About 35 percent of our new patients are common cancers such as Acute Lymphoblastic Leukemia (ALL) and Acute Myeloid Leukemia (AML).
-Close to 10 percent of our new patients are lymphoma related.
+- Leukemia and Lymphoma: About 35 percent of our new patients have common cancers such as Acute Lymphoblastic Leukemia (ALL) and Acute Myeloid Leukemia (AML).
+Close to 10 percent of our new patients have lymphoma.

-- Solid Tumors: Approximately 30 percent of our new patients have a solid tumor diagnosis.
+- Solid Tumors: Approximately 30 percent of our new patients suffer from solid tumors.
 The most common types of solid tumors in children include neuroblastoma, osteosarcoma, hepatoblastoma, retinoblastoma, Hodgkin lymphoma and Wilms tumor.

-- Neuro-oncology: Brain and spinal cord cancers are about 20 percent of our new patients.
-Our dedicated neuro-oncologist, Dr. David Samuel, contributes years of expertise as part of the diverse team of experts.
+- Neuro-oncology: Brain and spinal cord cancers affect about 20 percent of our new patients.
+Our dedicated neuro-oncologist, Dr. David Samuel, brings years of experience as part of the diverse team of experts.

 - Childhood Cancer Survivorship: The Childhood Cancer Survivorship Program helps patients prepare for a healthier future.
-The only one of its kind in Central California, the program is open to any survivor cancer-free at least three years since completion of therapy.
+The only one of its kind in Central California, the program is open to any survivor who is cancer-free for at least three years since completion of therapy.

 - Blood Disorders: We treat general hematology disorders such as thrombocytopenia, platelet disorders and white blood cell disorders.
 Our Hemophilia Treatment Center (HTC) provides comprehensive care to individuals with bleeding and clotting problems such as hemophilia, thrombosis and von Willebrand disease.
 We also have a hemoglobinopathy program that includes sickle cell anemia and thalassemia.